How to Animate Inertial Bounce Expressions in After Effects

 move null objectmove null objectmove null object

-If you don’t have snapping enabled, you can enable it by choosing the Selection Tool and clicking on the checkbox in the top menu bar.
+If you don’t have snapping enabled, you can enable it by the Tool and clicking on the checkbox in the top menu bar.
 You can also temporarily enable it or reverse the enabling by holding down the Control button on the keyboard.

 snappingsnappingsnapping